gatsbyjs/themes/packages/gatsby-theme-blog-darkmode/README.md

 ## Gatsby Theme Blog Dark Mode

-NOTE: This theme is designed to work as an add-on to `gatsby-theme-blog` and will not work without it!

 This theme enables a darkmode toggle in the header of your blog.
 It leverages `colors.mode.dark` in Theme UI which you can change by shadowing.

 ## Install instructions

+**Note:** This theme is designed to work as an add-on to `gatsby-theme-blog` and will not work without it!

 1. Install the dependencies